reginabally/task-tracker/README.md

   - Upload previous HR self-feedback for context-aware summaries
   - Customize prompts for personalized summary generation
   - First-person voice summaries ready for performance reviews
+  - Download summaries as Markdown files for easy sharing and storage

 ## Setup and Installation